ballerina-platform/ballerina-spec/stdlib/proposals/channel/channel_in_ballerina.md

         destination, // a destination
         destinationWithPreprocessors // a destination with preprocessors
     ],
+    failureConfig: {
         failureStore: failureStore,
         replayListenerConfig: {
             replayStore: replayStore, // a replay store to replay the failed messages
             pollingInterval: 10, // interval in seconds to poll for failed messages
             maxRetries: 2, // maximum number of retries for replay
             retryInterval: 2 // interval in seconds between retries
             deadLetterStore: deadLetterStore // a dead letter store to store the messages that cannot be replayed }
+    }
 });
 ```